 Q: How does enabling backup affect my Storage?

 A: When backup is enabled on your settings page, every resource (Originals only) is backed-up and counts toward your Storage Utilization.
 If you choose to backup to your own S3 bucket, your Storage quota will not increase.

-Q: Will complex transformations be counted as multiple Transformations?
+Q: For images, will complex transformations be counted as multiple Transformations?

 A: A transformation, no matter how complex it is (even when using multiple chained transformations), is counted as a single transformed resource.